NecipAkgz/zk-Sudoku-challenge/PROOF_REPORT.md

 2. ✅ **Cryptographic Commitment:**

    - Polynomial hash binding to entire board
-   - Commitment is returned as public output
+   - Commitment passed as public input
    - Any change to any cell changes the commitment

 3. ✅ **Zero Knowledge:**